 Pomelo (Citrus Grandis) is the biggest citrus fruit globally and can reach up a watermelon’s size!
 With its 25 cm in diameter and up to 2kg in weight, pomelo is a pretty impressive fruit.
 This pear-shaped plant has a thick rind that peels easily.

-As a matter of fact, pomelo, citron, mandarin, and papeda are the original citruses from which the rest of the citrus fruits have been hybridized!
+In fact, pomelo, citron, mandarin, and papeda are the original citrus fruits from which all other citrus varieties have been hybridized.

 Read Also: Pomelo Substitutes